Question

 Resume Experts • 10+ Years Experience

-Instead of using the word troubleshoot, use action verbs that show how you specifically identified problems, analyzed root causes, and implemented solutions.
-Consider words that highlight your analytical thinking, technical expertise, and the measurable impact of your problem-solving efforts.
+Instead of using the word troubleshoot, use action verbs that show how you approached problems, what techniques you used, and the impact of your solutions.
+When writing a resume, consider words that highlight your analytical process, technical expertise, or the strategic thinking behind your problem-solving approach.

 Better Alternatives to Use Instead